 Content planning is a big job, but it can save you time and energy down the road.
 It’s important to remember that your plan isn’t set in stone, and you can always change it depending on what’s happening in your business and in the world.

-If you choose to schedule your social posts in advance, make sure you’re aware of what’s happening in society so you can stop or change your posts if needed.
+If you choose to schedule your social posts in advance, ensure you’re aware of what’s happening in society so you can stop or change your posts if needed.
 Now, what are you waiting for?
 Start planning your content today!